Iraq’s Nineveh buries its dead as families seek answers after wedding fire

 More funerals are expected in the coming days as investigators continue to identify the victims, some of whom were burned beyond recognition.

 Most of those who attended the wedding belong to Nineveh’s Christian minority.
-But tragedy sent ripples of grief beyond al-Hamdaniyah, a region of small towns with a mixture of Christians, Muslims and small minority religions in the Nineveh Plains outside the northern city of Mosul.
+But tragedy sent ripples of grief beyond Hamdaniya, a region of small towns with a mixture of Christians, Muslims and small minority religions in the Nineveh Plains outside the northern city of Mosul.

 There was no official word on the cause of the blaze, but video footage showed flames igniting from the ceiling of the reception hall as fireworks were lit up in the middle of the dance floor.